About Kashmir Great Lakes Trek - Treks in Himalaya

-We start our day early on the maple and pine tree-lined route towards Shokdhari campsite.
-Overstay is at this campsite location.
-The road is full of mesmerizing views of Sonmarg and glaciers.
+After breakfast we start our trek to Nichnai.
+Route goes through through meadows, dense forests with Maple, Pine and Bhoj trees.
+The road is full of mesmerizing views of Sonamarg Valley and glaciers.
 Once we start descending into the Nichnai grazing ground through the Silver Birch forest, know that we are near our camping site.

 Today we cross the Nichnai pass on the steep with the arduous ascent.
 Once we cross the Nichnai Pass, we are standing at 4080m, and then we start descending towards Vishansar & Kishansar Lake and finally our today’s destination campsite in Vishansar.

 Our campsite here is 1.5 km away from the Vishansar Lake.
 Be prepared for the beauty which is beyond words to mention.
 This alpine high altitude lake between the mountains and is tough to access.
 One can feel rejuvenated just by the sight of the lake which is crystal clear and changing in colors as the day proceeds.